Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks

 Monday and Tuesday nights are the days to catch a cheap flick in Melbourne.

-Hawthorn’s Lido Cinema has $12 tickets on Tuesday (plus $8 student tickets all day Wednesday), while Cinema Nova sells bargain $7 tickets before 4pm or $10 for sessions after 4pm on Mondays.
-The Kino has $12 tickets on Tuesdays.
+Hawthorn’s Lido Cinema has $12 tickets on Tuesday (plus $8 student tickets all day Wednesday), while Cinema Nova sells bargain $7 tickets before 4pm or $10 for sessions after 4pm on Mondays (other than public holidays).
+The Kino has $7 tickets on Mondays (plus booking fees).

 Much like cinemas, some Melbourne attractions also have discount days.